hashicorp/consul/website/source/docs/acl/acl-auth-methods.html.md

 ## Overall Login Process

+Applications are responsible for exchanging their auth method specific secret bearer token for a Consul ACL Token by using the Login process:

 ![diagram of auth method login](/assets/images/auth-methods.svg)

 1. Applications use the `consul login` subcommand or the [login API